Roblox/creator-docs/content/en-us/education/resources/coding-concept-algorithms.md

 ```

 <Alert severity="success">
-<AlertTitle>Challenge - Divide pickcloths() Into Additional Algorithms</AlertTitle>
+<AlertTitle>Challenge - Divide pickClothes() Into Additional Algorithms</AlertTitle>
-What are additional algorithms pickCloths() might use?
+What are additional algorithms pickClothes() might use?

 - Check the weather.
 - Check if clothes are clean